 March 28, 2019

-Earlier this week Animal Humane Society’s Critical Response Team rescued more than 100 cats from a rural Minnesota property where they were living in unsanitary conditions without adequate care and shelter.
+In late March, Animal Humane Society’s Critical Response Team rescued more than 100 cats from a rural Minnesota property where they were living in unsanitary conditions without adequate care and shelter.

 The cats — many unsterilized — were living in a mobile home and portable buildings on a rural Minnesota property where breeding had gotten out of control.
 AHS partnered with the property owners and caregivers, who willingly released the animals.